NitinGavhane/dristi-user-app/README.md

-# Fashion Store — Garment E-commerce App
+# dristi-user-app

-A Flutter-based garment e-commerce mobile application with a professional design system, mock data, and comprehensive UI screens.
+A Flutter-based dristi mobile application with a professional design system, mock data, and comprehensive UI screens.
 Built as the mobile frontend for the **Garment E-commerce Platform**.

 ## Tech Stack